DM8AT/GLGE-Old/README.md

 - Drawing an empty object

 # Use GLGE
-To use GLGE, you need the OpenGL developer library, GLEW, Freeglut, and all default C++ libraries.
+To use GLGE, you need the OpenGL developer library, GLEW, SDL2, and all default C++ libraries.

 ## Installation
 To install, download the source code and move the "GLGE" folder to your preferred location,